aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/appendix-a-enumeration-extension-methods/_index.md

 url: /net/appendix-a-enumeration-extension-methods/
 ---

-LINQ Reporting Engine enables you to perform common manipulations on a sequential data through the engine's built-in extension methods for IEnumerable.
+LINQ Reporting Engine enables you to perform common manipulations on a sequential data through the engine's built-in extension methods for `IEnumerable`.
 These extension methods mimic some extension methods of [IEnumerable&lt;T&gt;](http://msdn.microsoft.com/en-us/library/9eekhta0\(v=vs.110\).aspx) providing the same signatures and behavior features.
 Thus you can group, sort and perform other sequential data manipulations in template expressions in a familiar way.

 The following table describes these built-in extension methods.
 The following notation conventions are used within the table:

 - Selector stands for a lambda function returning a value and taking an enumeration item as its single argument.
 See “Using Lambda Functions” for more information.
-- ComparableSelector stands for Selector returning [IComparable](http://msdn.microsoft.com/en-US/library/system.icomparable\(v=vs.110\).aspx).
+- `ComparableSelector` stands for `Selector` returning [IComparable](http://msdn.microsoft.com/en-US/library/system.icomparable\(v=vs.110\).aspx).
-- Predicate stands for Selector returning a Boolean value.
+- `Predicate` stands for `Selector` returning a Boolean value.

-Examples in the following table are given using persons and otherPersons, enumerations of instances of the Person class that is defined as follows.
+Examples in the following table are given using persons and `otherPersons`, enumerations of instances of the `Person` class that is defined as follows.

 {{< highlight csharp >}}
 public class Person